mendersoftware/mender-docs/200.APIs/01.Overview/docs.md

 ### Device and Management APIs

 The APIs are split into two types - *Device* and *Management*.
-Device APIs are for device-originating requests, the Management APIs are APIs intended for use by the UI and other tools that manage devices, Artifacts or deployments across devices.
+Device APIs are for device-originating requests, the Management APIs are intended for use by the UI and other tools that manage devices, Artifacts or deployments across devices.